lucasgruenwald/iTrade/README.md

 ### Features

-* Recharts library displays live & historical stock prices using API data
+* Pages display live & historical stock prices using API data and the Recharts charting library, enabling users to keep track of their investment performance.
-* Filtered data from News API displays relevant news on selected companies
+* Filtered data from a News API displays relevant news for selected companies and the overall market, helping provide users with context to potentially explain recent price movements.
-* Connection to rails backend allows users to simulate stock trades
+* The connection to the Rails backend allows users to simulate stock trades that persist over time.
-* Stock search feature allows users to find publicly traded companies
+* The stock search feature allows users to find publicly traded companies in an efficient manner.

 ### Dashboard Page